hardisp/starwars-names/README.md

 # Starwars names search

-This is just tested to create new npm package
+This is just tested to create new npm package.